Lagrangian uncertainty quantification and information inequalities for stochastic flows: Appendix. Further proofs

 \subsection{Proof of Theorem \ref{difference_bound}}

 For a finite time interval $\Ic$ it is sufficient to consider $\Df(\mu_t\|\nu_t)$; the result can be then extended to divergence rates on unbounded intervals provided that the respective ratios are finite.
+Since, $\mu_{t_0}=\nu_{t_0}$ is assumed from the outset, we use denote both initial measures by $\mu_{t_0}$ throughout.
 We want to show that

 Consider the convex set $ L^{1,\varphi}(\Xt; \mu_{t_0}) =\{f: \Xt\rightarrow [a, b]: f, \varphi(f)\in L^{1}(\Xt;\mu_{t_0})\}$ for some $0<a\leqslant b<\infty$, and set $d\mu_t = \eta_t^\mu d\mu_{t_0}$.
 By the assumptions of the theorem, we have $\varphi(\eta_t^\mu) = \varphi\left(d\mu_t/d\mu_{t_0}\right)\in L^1(\Xt;\mu_{t_0})$.
 Let $h\in L^{1,\varphi}(\Xt;\mu_{t_0})$ and define $\beta: [0, 1]\rightarrow\Rp$ by